dangkaka/play-with-go/README.md

 * Bootstrap create 3 kafka nodes by default.
 If you want to add more, you can edit in bootstrap.sh

 ## Reference
-* Use `https://github.com/wurstmeister/kafka-docker` as your Kafka cluster docker
+* Use `https://github.com/wurstmeister/kafka-docker` as Kafka cluster docker